A. A. K. Niazi: War Enquiry Commission

-The Commission indicted him for corruption and moral turpitude while noting his bullying of junior officers who opposed his orders.
-Niazi tried placing the blame on the Yahya administration, his military adviser Maj.
-Gen. Farman Ali, Admiral S.M.
-Ahsan, Lieutenant-General Yakob Ali, and the military establishment.
-The Commission partially accepted his claims by critically noting that General Niazi was the Supreme Commander of the Eastern Command, and that he was responsible for everything that happened in the East.
-Though he showed no regrets, Niazi refused to accept responsibility for the Breakup of East Pakistan and squarely blamed President Yahya.
-The Commission endorsed his claims that Yahya was to blame, but noted that Niazi was the Commander who lost the East.
+The Commission severely indicted him for monetary corruption and moral turpitude while noting his bullying of junior officers who opposed his orders.
+Niazi placed the blame on the Yahya and his administration including General Tikka (whom he ultimately blamed for the army's oppressive strategy) and Maj.
+Gen. Farman Ali (Yahya's military adviser), Admiral S.M.
+Ahsan and Lieutenant-General Yakob Ali for aggravating the crisis.
+The Commission dismissed his claims by critically noting that General Niazi was the Supreme Commander of the Eastern Command, and that he was responsible for everything that happened in the East.
+Though he showed no regrets or qualms of conscience while confessing, Niazi refused to accept responsibility for the breakup of East Pakistan and squarely blamed President Yahya.
+The Commission endorsed his claims that Yahya was to blame, but noted that Niazi was the commander who lost the East.

-The commission recommended that Niazi be tried by court-martial for total military incompetence.
-No such court-martial took place, but nonetheless, he was politically maligned and indicted with the war crimes that took place in East Pakistan.
-Niazi did not accept the commission's inquiries and fact-findings, believing that the commission had no understanding of military matters.
-Niazi claimed that a court-martial would have besmirched the names of those who later rose to great heights, and that he was being used as a scapegoat.
+The War Commission also conducted inquiries into Niazi's "side deals" to garner money during his time as GOC in Sialkot and as a martial law administrator in Lahore.
+The Commission said, from the mass of evidence coming before it including civil and military witnesses, that there was little doubt that Niazi came to acquire a bad reputation in sex matters, and this reputation had been consistent during his postings in Sialkot, Lahore and East Pakistan.

+The commission recommended that Niazi be tried by court-martial by the Judge Advocate General on the most serious breaches of military disciplines and military code of honor, for total military incompetence, and on 15 additional charges.
+Niazi did not admit culpability for losing East Pakistan, and dared the army to court-martial him.
+Defence analyst Ahmad Faruqui wrote that any trial likely would have fixed blame on other senior army officers as well as Niazi.
+No such court-martial took place.